filearchitect/blankfiles-website/README.md

-# Blank files download page
+# Blank files website

-This is the site to download blank files from [blank-files](https://github.com/filearchitect/blank-files).
+This is the code that powers blankfiles.com.
+Minimal working files of all types.

+The files and js pacakge can be found in [blank-files](https://github.com/filearchitect/blank-files).
 If you want to add files, add them there.

 ## Deployment